 For some of us Over Fifty, the question of whether our moms are minimalists is clearly yes.

 I helped my parents sell almost literally all their worldly goods last year when they moved into an independent living setting.
 My mom was already trying to sort through the photos and give away things, but it took a few months and some expert help to actually pare things down to where they needed to be.
-The transition itself was not an easy one; however, being more minimal is the thing she enjoys most about it.
+The transition itself was not an easy one; however, being more minimal is the thing she enjoys most about her new life in a new place.

 There are Some Markers